Procare Payroll

 Problem

-Payroll was the last major workflow that childcare centers were running outside of Procare.
+Payroll was the last major workflow running outside of Procare.
 Directors were exporting staff hours into QuickBooks or Gusto, manually re-entering data, and reconciling across two or three systems just to run a single pay period.
 Every cycle was a chance for error.
 Every error had real consequences for real people's paychecks.

-Payroll sits at the intersection of time tracking, staff management, billing, and compliance.
-Getting it wrong isn't a UX issue.
-It's a trust issue.
+• Payroll sits at the intersection of time tracking, staff management, billing, and compliance.
+Every connection point revealed new complexity.

 We're a creative agency